Fundamental properties of cooperative contagion processes: Introduction

 \section{Introduction}

-The proliferation and prevalence of infectious diseases continue to pose a significant threat to human society~\cite{AndersonBook1991}.
-The combination of increasing population densities and global mobility facilitates the emergence of new pathogens that can quickly spread on a global scale, exemplified by outbreaks in the last decade, e.g. the 2003 SARS epidemic~\cite{Lars2004,Vittoria2007}, the 2009 H1N1 pandemic~\cite{Fraser2009, Dirk2013}, the emergence of the novel MERS-CoV in 2013~\cite{Zumla}, and the 2014 Ebola crisis~\cite{WHO2014}.

-Mathematical, dynamical, statistical, and computational models have become an essential tool for understanding disease dynamics and for designing effective mitigation strategies \cite{KeelingBook2008}.
-Dynamical models cover a broad scope in terms of complexity, ranging from parsimonious and conceptual models~\cite{KM1927, Hethcote2000}, network models that account for population structure and/or host mobility patterns~\cite{BarratBook2008, Pastor-Satorras2001,Vittoria2006,Dirk2006,Barabasi2008,Balcan2009,Belik2011}, to sophisticated, large-scale computational models~\cite{Eubank2004,Broeck2011} that incorporate high resolution data on multi-scale transportation, demographics, epidemiological factors, and behavioral response rules.
+Contagion processes abound in nature, ranging from the spread of infectious diseases in host populations \cite{anderson1992}, the spread of information in social networks \cite{gruhl2004}, the adaptation of technology and norms \cite{bicchieri2005, rogers2010}, to activation patterns in neural tissue \cite{buzsaki2004, buzsaki2006}, and escape mechanisms from predators in schooling fish \cite{cooper2015}.
+Dynamical computational models are an essential tool for understanding phenomena in all of these contexts.
+Their application to the spread of infectious diseases has flourished in recent years \cite{hufnagel2004, colizza2007, fraser2009, brockmann2013}, primarily because of the relevance to human health and the spread of human infectious diseases.
+Dynamical models cover a broad scope in terms of complexity, ranging from qualitative models that focus on universal features of the observed phenomenon \cite{Kermack1927, Hethcote2000}, network models that account for population structure or host mobility patterns \cite{barrat2008, pastor2001, colizza2006, brockmann2006, gonzalez2008, balcan2009, belik2011}, to sophisticated, large-scale agent-based models \cite{eubank2004, van2011} that incorporate high resolution data on multi-scale transportation, demographics, epidemiological factors, and behavioral response rules.
 State-of-the-art computational models have become remarkably successful in reproducing observed patterns and predicting the trend of ongoing epidemics.

-The majority of epidemic models are designed to capture epidemiological dynamics of single pathogen species in a host population, characterized by epidemiological parameters associated with a single virus or bacterium.
-However, bacterial and viral pathogens generically interact, either directly or indirectly by means of their effects on the host.
-Prominent examples are HIV infections that through immune suppression increase the host's susceptibility towards other infections~\cite{Chang2013}, including hepatitis \cite{Alter2006}, malaria \cite{Abu-Raddad2006}, syphilis, herpes virus, tuberculosis ~\cite{Pawlowski2012, WHO} and more.
-This phenomenon, i.e. being infected with more than one pathogen is known as \emph{syndemics} or \emph{coinfection}~\cite{SingerBook2009}.
-Although, coinfections have been well documented and received considerable attention by epidemiologist, the dynamical implication of disease interactions in epidemic progression is unclear and the generic dynamical behavior is poorly understood.